 For your information, it's useful to know that most of the cPanel web site hosting offerings on the present web space hosting marketplace are provided by a very insubstantial business segment (as far as yearly cash flow is concerned) named reseller hosting.
 Reseller site hosting is a type of a small-sized marketing niche, which generates an enormous amount of different web hosting trademarks, yet furnishing exactly the same thing: mainly cPanel web hosting services.
 This is bad news for everybody.
 Why?
 Because of the fact that at least 98% of the web space hosting offerings on the entire website hosting marketplace supply strictly the same thing: cPanel.
 There's no diversity at all.
 Even the cPanel-based hosting prices are similar.
 Quite identical.
 Giving those in need of a top web hosting service virtually no other website hosting platform/site hosting CP choice.
-So, there is merely one fact: out of more than two hundred thousand web page hosting trademarks around the world, the non-cPanel based ones are less than 2%!
-Less than 2%, note that one...
+So, there is merely one fact: out of more than two hundred thousand web page hosting trademarks around the world, the non-cPanel based ones are less than 2, note that one...

 200,000 "webspace hosting service providers", all cPanel-based, yet differently branded